-State and federal laws provide protections and benefits to city employees who are called to military service, whether in the reserves or on active duty and the City of Lake Elmo will adhere to all such laws and protections for those serving in the military.
+State and federal laws provide protections and benefits to city employees who are called to military service, whether in the reserves or on active duty.
+Such employees are entitled to a leave of absence without loss of pay, seniority status, efficiency rating, or benefits for the time the employee is engaged in training or active service not exceeding a total of 15 days in any calendar year.
 Refer to current state and federal laws for details.